erdii/enhancements/enhancements/E-0001-secret-handling.md

 - The `(Cluster)Package` API has to be changed to
   - allow the specification of an `ImagePullSecret` for pulling the package image itself from a private registry.
   - allow an end-user to supply a list of secret references and bind them to the alias names described in the `PackageManifest` by the packaging person.

-- The `kubectl-package` cli has to be changed to
-  - include validation for the `secret-sync-fence` guardrail
-  - include ways for an end-user to inspect a package image and get a list of secret references that the `(Cluster)Package` requires.
-    - This could be part of an overall `kubectl package inspect docker://quay.io/foo/bar-package` command that shows interesting information about a package to the end-user.

 ### User Stories